Breakup of the Bell System: Evolution of the Baby Bells

 US West was acquired by Qwest in June 2000 for $43.5 billion.
 On April 6, 2011, Qwest was acquired by CenturyLink (now Lumen Technologies), an independent telephone provider, bringing Qwest Corporation (originally Mountain Bell), Northwestern Bell, and Pacific Northwest Bell under its control.
-In May 2025, Lumen Technologies announced an agreement to sell its fiber-to-the-home business to AT&T for $5.75 billion.
+In February 2026, Lumen Technologies sold its fiber-to-the-home business to AT&T for $5.75 billion, although Lumen retains the copper, wholesale and enterprise businesses, as well as the ILEC operating companies.
+This sale is in some fashion similar to the now-abandoned Unbundled network elements, except that AT&T maintains the physical plant instead of Lumen.

 While based in San Antonio, Texas, since 1992, AT&T Inc. moved its headquarters to Dallas by the end of 2008.
 The name change came after AT&T's merger with BellSouth, as well as with southeast-region telephone operations.
 Bedminster, New Jersey, is home to the AT&T Global Network Operations Center and is the headquarters of AT&T Corp., the long-distance subsidiary of AT&T Inc. The new AT&T Inc. lacks the vertical integration that characterized the historic AT&T Corporation and led to the Department of Justice antitrust suit.
 AT&T Inc. announced it would not switch back to the Bell logo, thus ending corporate use of the Bell logo by the Baby Bells, with the lone exception of Verizon.